People often assume that Balayage and Ombre are for blondes because Sarah Jessica Parker became synonymous with balayage when Sex and the City began.

-To mimic how the sun naturally catches the hair, the brightest pieces of colour are always placed around the face and ends of the hair, making Ombre and Balayage’s application more organic than traditional highlights.
-The result is softer regrowth so the tell-tale dark line where colour grows out is a thing of the past.
+To mimic how the sun naturally catches the hair, the brightest pieces of colour should always be placed around the face and ends of the hair, making ombre and balayage’s application more organic than traditional highlights.
+The result is softer regrowth, so the tell-tale dark line where colour grows out is a thing of the past.

-Your colourist will ensure colour is softer at the root and thicker through the mid shaft and ends, so the look is more natural ,as long as the technician selects and mixes the right colour for you.
+A top hair colourist will ensure the colour is softer at the root and thicker through the mid shaft and ends, so the look is more natural ,as long as the technician selects and mixes the right colour for you.

-- To add depth to over lightened & over processed hair
+- To add depth to over lightened and over processed hair

 - To add lightness and movement to darker hair

-- It can be used in colour correction, when hair has been made too blond/ orange or the colour has faded out.
-This is done by using an ammonia free product so the hair is not further damaged.
+- To correct your colour if your hair has been made too blonde/ orange or the colour has faded out.
+This must be done using an ammonia-free product so the hair is not further damaged.

-- The options are limitless because of the way in which each piece is painted onto hair.
+- The options are limitless because of the way each piece is painted onto the hair.

 The trick with Balayage is to find a technician who has a good eye.
 Make sure they understand your haircut, hair movement and the way you wear your hair.